top of page

 About Biscotti

-- Aug 20, 2024
+• Aug 20, 2024

-- 3 min read
+• 3 min read

-The Perfect Pairing: Biscotti and Vin Santo: For centuries, Italians have paired biscotti with Vin Santo, a smooth, sweet dessert wine originally produced in Tuscany.
+Biscotti and Vin Santo — The Perfect Pairing: For centuries, Italians have paired biscotti with Vin Santo, a smooth, sweet dessert wine originally produced in Tuscany.
 While today biscotti are frequently enjoyed with espresso, coffee, or tea, Italians still consider the Vin Santo pairing the perfect ending to a meal or a delightful afternoon treat at home or in a local café.

 A Symbol of Italian Heritage and Hospitality: During the Italian Renaissance, biscotti gained popularity, becoming a favored culinary gift among royalty and noble families.
-To this day, giving biscotti carries a legacy of Italian heritage, symbolizing warmth, hospitality, and strong family connections.
+To this day, giving biscotti carries a legacy of Italian heritage, symbolizing warmth, hospitality and strong family connections.
 Offering these twice-baked cookies is a way to share a piece of Italian culture and express affection.

 A Family Tradition: For many, like myself, the making of biscotti is a cherished family tradition passed down through generations.
-Learning to make biscotti with my mamma and nonni, using recipes from Sicily, is a memory I hold dear.
+Learning to make biscotti with my mamma and nonna, using recipes from Sicily, is a memory I hold dear.
 The process of forming the dough into logs, baking them, allowing them to cool, and then baking them again to achieve that signature crunchy texture is truly a labor of love.

 To this day, our homes are filled with the aroma of different flavors of biscotti baking in the oven, featuring enhancements like nuts or dried fruits.
-Homemade biscotti symbolize connection, embody the essence of Italian family, and serve as a gift to be shared, especially during special occasions and the holiday season.
+Homemade biscotti symbolize connection, embody the essence of Italian family and serve as a gift to be shared, especially during special occasions and the holiday season.
 Make plenty!

 A few biscotti-making tips: